stanleycharles/AWS/AWS VPC Project.md

  - First we create and attach an ``Internet Gateway`` to the VPC.
  - So then we create a ``custom route table`` and we associate it with the web subnet.
- - Then we add IPv4, and optionlly IPv6 default routes to the table routes with the target being the Internet gateway
+ - Then we add ``IPv4``, and optionlly ``IPv6`` default routes to the table routes with the target being the ``Internet gateway``.
- - Then finally we configure the subnets to allocate IPv4 addresses
+ - Then finally we configure the subnets to allocate IPv4 addresses.

-So, after this config, the subnet is classified as being a public subnet and any services inside that subnet with public IP addresses can communicate to the internet and vice-versa, and also they can communication with the AWS public zone as long as there's no other security limitations that are in play.
+After this config, the subnet is classified as being a ``Public Subnet`` and any services inside that subnet with ``public IP addresses`` can communicate to the internet and vice-versa.
+And also they can communication with the ``AWS Public Zone`` as long as there's no other security limitations that are in play.

-...

   ---